Difference between SDN and SD-WAN | SDN vs SD-WAN

 How SD-WAN Works?

 SD-WAN utilizes multiple connections like MPLS, internet, and 4G to direct the traffic according to the specified policies by the organization.
 The SD-WAN controller also has real-time visibility of the network state in an instance and decides on what path a given type of traffic should take.
 It also contributes to better performance, most importantly in running applications that require low latency, such as VoIP or video conferencing.
+You can gain more in-depth knowledge and practical skills by doing a comprehensive SD-WAN training.

 Now that you have a basic understanding of both SDN and SD-WAN, let us look into SDN vs SD-WAN.